docker/docs/content/docker-hub/configure-sign-in.md

 or copy the specific commands to create the file for your organization.
 To download the file or copy the commands, use the following steps.

-1. Log in to [Docker Hub](http://hub.docker.com/) as an organization owner.
+1. Sign in to [Docker Hub](http://hub.docker.com/) as an organization owner.

 2. Go to **Organizations** > ***Your Organization*** > **Settings**.